 Find missing people UK is what we do.
 Whether it be a long lost relative, a friend, ex-lover, or a missing person, it is not at all easy.
 Albeit claimed to be so, by certain armchair experts.
 It’s like having to pass through a labyrinth of mostly dead-ends.
 We know this to be the case, from many years experience in this area of research, See here free Google page: PEOPLE FINDING.

-When eventually that special person is eventually found, they could be living anywhere across the world say in Australia, or conversely, living just around the corner.
+When eventually that special person you are seeking is found, they could be living anywhere across the world, say in Australia or conversely living just around the corner.

 Of course, if that lost old friend lives just around the corner- in theory, it should be easy to reconnect.

 But if say 20 years have elapsed since you last met, for a start the chances are, neither would instantly recognise the other.
-Many of us feel we have aged-well but nevertheless we have aged, and look somewhat different all the same!
+Many of us feel we have aged-well, but nevertheless we have aged and appear somewhat different all the same!

 Finding an old friend